-1.1 Scope

-Specify to meet project requirements.

-1.2 Qualifications

-All materials, unless otherwise indicated, shall be manufactured by United States Gypsum Company and shall be installed in accordance with its current printed directions.

-1.3 Delivery and Storage of Materials

-All materials shall be delivered in their original unopened packages and stored in an enclosed shelter providing protection from damage and exposure to the elements.
-Damaged or deteriorated materials shall be removed from
+1.1 Specify to meet project requirements.
+Scope specify to meet project requirements.
+1.2 All materials, unless otherwise indicated, shall be manufactured by CGC Inc. and shall be installed in accordance Qualifications with its current printed directions.
+1.3 All materials shall be delivered in their original unopened packages and stored in an enclosed shelter providing Delivery and Storage of Materials protection from damage and exposure to the elements.
+Damaged or deteriorated materials shall be removed from the premises.
 Warning: Store all panel products flat.
 Panels are heavy and can fall over, causing serious injury or death.
 Do not move unless authorized.

-1.4 Environmental Conditions

-In cold weather and during interior finishing and tile installation, temperatures within the building shall be maintained within the range of 40 to 100 °F. Adequate ventilation shall be provided to carry off excess moisture.
+1.4 In cold weather and during interior finishing and tile installation, temperatures within the building shall be maintained Environmental Conditions within the range of 4 to 38 °C (40 to 100 °F).
+Adequate ventilation shall be provided to carry off excess moisture. conunions A. Interior Applications Wood framing shall approximate the moisture content it will reach in service by allowing the enclosed building to stand as long as possible prior to the application of the panel.

-Interior Applications

-Wood framing shall approximate the moisture content it will reach in service by allowing the enclosed building to stand as long as possible prior to the application of the panel.
 Do not install panel when wet.

-B. Exterior Applications

-Finishes, leveling/skim coats and basecoats shall not be applied to panels that are wet or frozen or that contain frost.
+B. Exterior Applications Finishes, leveling/skim coats and basecoats shall not be applied to panels that are wet or frozen or that contain frost.
 After application, and for at least 24 hours, finishes, leveling/skim coats and basecoats shall be effectively protected from rain and excessive moisture.

-In cold weather and during finish applications, panel, skim or basecoat, mortar, finish material and air temperature must be at least 40 °F, and must remain at this temperature or higher for at least 24 hours after application.
+In cold weather and during finish applications, panel, skim or basecoat, mortar, finish material and air temperature must be at least 4 °C (40 °F), and must remain at this temperature or higher for at least 24 hours after application.
 Hot and dry weather may affect working time of leveling/skim or basecoat and finish materials.
 Under rapid drying conditions, dampening or light fogging of board, leveling/skim or basecoat surface may be required to improve workability.

-1.5 Framing

-Steel or wood wall framing to receive panel shall be structurally sound, free from bow, and in general compliance with local building code requirements.
+1.5 Steel or wood wall framing to receive panel shall be structurally sound, free from bow, and in general compliance with Framing local building code requirements.
 Damaged and excessively bowed studs shall be replaced before installation of panel.
 Framing shall be designed (based on stud properties alone) not to exceed L/360 deflection for tile, thin brick veneer and conventional stucco, L/240 for Direct-Applied Exterior Finish Systems.
-Steel framing must be 20 gauge or heavier with corrosion-resistant metal coating equivalent to G60 hot-dipped galvanized.
+Steel framing must be 0.8 mm (20 gauge) or heavier with corrosion-resistant metal coating equivalent to G60 hot-dipped galvanized.
 Exterior steel framing should be laterally braced.

-1.6 Installation Practices

-DUROCK cement board should be cut to size with carbide-tipped knife and straight edge.
-Power saw should be used only if equipped with a dust-collection device and a NIOSH/MSHA-approved respirator is worn.

-SHEETROCK gypsum panels can be cut to size with a standard utility knife in a score-and-snap manner.
+1.6 Durock Cement Board should be cut to size with carbide-tipped knife and straight edge.
+Power saw should be used only Installation Practices if equipped with a dust-collection device and a NIOSH/MSHA-approved respirator is worn.
+SHEETROCK Gypsum panels can be cut to size with a standard utility knife in a score-and-snap manner.
 FIBEROCK panels should be cut to size using a knife and a straight edge.
 Power saw should only be used if it is equipped with a dust-collection device.

-Contractors installing tile and tile-setting materials should always follow current ANSI specifications and TCNA guidelines.
+Contractors installing tile and tile-setting materials should always follow current ANSI specifications and TCA guidelines.